-3.5 Can a Co-applicant receive payment for their role on the project?
+3.4 Can a Co-Applicant receive payment for their role on the project?

-For the purposes of this scheme a Co-applicant cannot receive salary through the award unless they are not in a salaried role.
-Co-applicants not in a salaried role may draw salary from the award where this is highly justified in terms of the requirements from the programme of research.
+A Researcher Co-Applicant cannot receive salary through the award if they are in a salaried role.
+Researcher Co-Applicants not in a salaried role may draw salary from the award where this is highly justified in terms of the requirements from the programme of research.
+Knowledge user and PPI contributor Co-Applicants can request their own salary, depending on their role and percentage of time dedicated to the research for the duration of the award.

-3.6 Can a Co-applicant receive funding through the award?
+3.5 Can a Co-Applicant receive funding through the award?